hathora/builder/docs/deploy.md

 ## Server

-The `server` directory is a self contains backend application that can be deployed to any cloud server or application hosting environment.
+The `server/dist` directory is a self contains backend application that can be deployed to any cloud server or application hosting environment.

-For typescript backends, the only file inside the `server` directory is `index.mjs`.
+For typescript backends, the only file inside the `server/dist` directory is `index.mjs`.
 The two requirements for running the backend are:

 - node.js must be installed
 - the `DATA_DIR` environment variable must be set to the path where Hathora should write its data files